Sunday, 10 December 2017

 I know that her death is not my fault, nor the fault of anyone else.
 I know that her woes had been with her long before she and I met but, her suicide; her choice to take her own life, affected me in ways I cannot put into words because, for the absolute longest time, I did in fact blame myself.
 I firmly believed that my call would've saved her....
 To this day, although I no longer feel guilty, I still feel so awful about the circumstances.
 Was she going to say "goodbye"?
 Would she have told me what was troubling her?
 Could I have saved her life?

 She and I spoke in detail about her troubles.
-Until that horrid day, I was the readily available shoulders to cry on, gave all the cuddles she wanted and the distractions through the music and banter that she came to rely on.
-I'll never forget the call I received from her mother to inform me that my dear, darling, friend, whom I had grown so fond of, had hung herself in her bedroom.
+Until that horrid day, I was the readily available shoulders to cry on, gave all the cuddles she wanted/needed, and the distractions through the music and banter she came to rely on.

 Sherelle Black was one of the shiniest humans I'd ever met and those who knew her will know exactly what I mean by that.
-A generous heart and such a lovely disposition, she made my time on the Theatre summer project where we met the absolute best and I miss her.
+A generous heart and such a lovely disposition, she made my time on the Talawa Theatre summer project - where we met - the absolute best and I miss her.
 I will always miss her.

 You don't know what anyone is truly dealing with (deep down); how desperate they may feel about certain aspects of their life but, hearing from you, or seeing you, could potentially have a positive impact on them.
 It might just stop them from making a decision that will haunt you forever!
 I AM NOT SAYING SHOULD IT BE THE OPPOSITE THAT YOU WILL BE TO BLAME, absolutely not!!
 I'm saying, wherever possible, MAKE AN EFFORT WITH THE ONES YOU CLAIM TO LOVE AND CARE ABOUT.
 TRY NOT TO ALLOW ANYTHING OR ANYONE TO STAND IN THE WAY OF YOU SHOWING UP!